GurkNathe/GurkNathe/README.md

 ### About Me:

-- I’m currently working on a Pathfinding/Graph Search Visualizer.
+- I’m currently working on my personal website.
-- I’m currently learning more about COBOL, Python, Graphs, and Pathfinding algorithms.
+- I’m currently learning more about AI, Tensorflow, and data analysis.
 - Ask me about any of my repositories, or anything work appropriate.

 ---